About Block Island

 Town Beach Pavilion:

 Open Memorial Day through mid- June weekends only.
 Then daily 9 AM – 6 PM from mid-June through Labor Day.
-The Pavilion offers rentals of beach chairs, umbrellas, and boogie boards.
+The Pavilion offers rentals of beach chairs, and umbrellas.
 Restrooms, showers and a Food Concession serving lunch and snacks are available.
 Only town beach with life-guards.

 Locations at the ferry landing in Old Harbor; Town Dock; next to the Hog Pen in New Harbor; Town Hall; Island Free Library; State Airport; North Light; Transfer Station; Sewer Company; Police/Fire Station; and in the Fred Benson Town Beach pavilion, which also has showers, rental chairs, food concession…